UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 There are a lot of tutorials and documentation out there.

-So I'm not going to spend much time on the regualr old "how do you use it" stuff.
+So I'm not going to spend much time on the regular old "how do you use it" stuff.

 Rather, I'm going to cover a bit about the guts and some advanced issues.

-This is harder to find expainations for -- and will help you understand what's really going on under the hood.
+This is harder to find explanations for -- and will help you understand what's really going on under the hood.